GRAMMAR AND VOCABULARY IN ACADEMIC AND PROFESSIONAL ENGLISH

-3. Academic articles/discussions that indicate the thinking behind the materials.
+3. Technical papers that indicate the thinking behind the materials.

-Alternatively, the menus on the right of each page enable you to make more refined searches.
-You can access the 10 most recent posts, or the most popular posts, or all of the posts in a particular category (grammar, pronunciation, reading, etc.), or the posts of any particular month right back to the first in July 2011.
+Alternatively, the menus on the right of each page can facilitate more refined searches.
+You can access the 10 most recent posts, or the most popular posts, or all of the posts in a particular category (grammar, pronunciation, reading, etc.), or the posts of any particular month.
 There is also a search facility at the top of the side menus, through which you can type in a particular topic that you are hoping to find.

-Comments and questions, from both learners and teachers, are welcomed.
-Reproduction of the material on other sites is not objected to, provided the free Guinlist source is acknowledged and made available via a link.
+Reproduction of the blog’s material on other sites is not objected to, provided the free Guinlist source is acknowledged and made available via a link.

 Related to the blog are two books by the same author:

 Grammar Practice for Professional Writing (2nd edition) was published in electronic form in 2016.
 Its aims and approach were and remain the inspiration for the blog.
 They can be read by clicking here.

 Secrets of English Grammar is a new publication (Sep 2019).
 It is a collection of 45 of the most popular posts within this blog (based on viewing statistics).
 It is available only in book form, since electronic versions of the posts already exist in the blog.
 The wording of the title echoes a comment made once about the blog by one of its readers.